lloy0076/coupon-cart/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within the application, please send an e-mail to David Lloyd [jwickentower@gmail.com].
+If you discover a security vulnerability within the application, please send an e-mail to [David Lloyd](jwickentower@gmail.com).

 ## License

-The Laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This application is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0.txt).